Storms blast South, where tornadoes threaten several states

 The threat on Friday shifted to Georgia, where multiple tornado warnings covered parts of northeast Georgia.
 There were no immediate reports of any damage from those storms, but the tornado threat was expected to continue well into the day in the Carolinas and Virginia.

-The national Storm Prediction Center said 9.5 million people in the Carolinas and Virginia are at a moderate risk of severe weather.
+The national Storm Prediction Center said 9.7 million people in the Carolinas and Virginia are at a moderate risk of severe weather on Friday.
+It's a region that includes the Charlotte, North Carolina metro area.

+Torrential downpours, large hail and a few tornadoes are among the hazards, the National Weather Service in Raleigh, North Carolina, warned about in its Friday morning hazardous weather outlook.

+"An isolated strong and long-track tornado can't be ruled out," forecasters wrote.

 National Weather Service forecasters said they believe multiple tornadoes hit southwest and central Mississippi on Thursday, although they won't be sure until the damage is surveyed.
 Heavy winds also were reported in Louisiana earlier in the day and in central Alabama as the system quickly pushed eastward.